Widgets (2)

 text =

-"Once upon a time, there was an old man who was called Taketori-no-Okina. "
+"Once upon a time, there lived an old man known as Taketori-no-Okina. "

 ;